hecongy/usabilla-api/README.md

 # Usabilla API - C# Client
 The Usabilla C# client allows users to access data from their Usabilla accounts.
-This repo refers to the [official python api](https://github.com/usabilla/api-python) and the codes/usage are similar except [Easier Way](#Easier_Way).
+This repo refers to the [official python api](https://github.com/usabilla/api-python) and the codes/usage are similar except the [Easier Way](#easier-way).

 This API makes use of the API to request the following products and resources: